simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Sorry, Image not available!**
-<br />**Date image released:**  2025-02-06
+<br />**Date image released:**  2025-02-07
-<br />**This image is owned by:**  Lorand Fenyes
-<br />**Title of the image:**  IC 2574: Coddington's Nebula
+<br />**Title of the image:**  LEDA 1313424: The Bullseye Galaxy
-<br />**Description for the image:**  Grand spiral galaxies often seem to get all the glory, flaunting their young, bright, blue star clusters in beautiful, symmetric spiral arms.
-But small, irregular galaxies form stars too.
-In fact dwarf galaxy IC 2574 shows clear evidence of intense star forming activity in its telltale reddish regions of glowing hydrogen gas.
-Just as in spiral galaxies, the turbulent star-forming regions in IC 2574 are churned by stellar winds and supernova explosions spewing material into the galaxy's interstellar medium and triggering further star formation.
-A mere 12 million light-years distant, IC 2574 is part of the M81 group of galaxies, seen toward the northern constellation Ursa Major.
-Also known as Coddington's Nebula, the lovely island universe is about 50,000 light-years across, discovered by American astronomer Edwin Coddington in 1898.
+<br />**Description for the image:**  The giant galaxy cataloged as LEDA 1313424 is about two and a half times the size of our own Milky Way.
+Its remarkable appearance in this recently released Hubble Space Telescope image strongly suggests its nickname "The Bullseye Galaxy".
+Known as a collisional ring galaxy it has nine rings confirmed by telescopic observations, rippling from its center like waves from a pebble dropped into a pond.
+Of course, the pebble dropped into the Bullseye galaxy was a galaxy itself.
+Telescopic observations identify the blue dwarf galaxy at center-left as the likely collider, passing through the giant galaxy's center and forming concentric rings in the wake of their gravitational interaction.
+The Bullseye Galaxy lies some 567 million light-years away toward the constellation Pisces.
+At that distance, this stunning Hubble image would span about 530,000 light-years.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/289_lorand_fenyes_coddington_ic2574_nagy.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/Hubble_LEDA1313424_STScI-01.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).